 On Sundays, the South Gate will be open from about 8 am until 6 pm.
-Valley Road will be open to a parking lot (shown on the map) about .9 miles in, just after the Drumlin trailhead.
+Valley Road will be open to the Mitchville Meadow about 1.5 miles in, just after the Mead Mtn.
+Road.
 This means easier access to Mead Mtn Loop, Hillside/Oak Hill, and Drumlin trails.

 - Go early.
 If the parking lots at the Gates/Trailheads are full, PLEASE GO to the SOUTH GATE Parking Lot or ELSEWHERE.

 - See below for other hikes with summits and views in the Wildlands.

 - At the South Gate, if the lot is full, you have the option of carefully parking on Route 1 off the pavement.
 Traffic is fast: be careful.